ianlucas/cs2-inventory-simulator/docs/api.md

 # API for Developers

 CS2 Inventory Simulator exposes a couple of endpoints to be used in other applications.
-There is currently no read quota for the endpoints.

 ## Get user inventory